 The Parker Prize for Summer Research provides financial support for CC students who take unpaid summer internships that focus on research.
 The GS Prize for Summer Research provides financial support for GS students to conduct research during the summer months.
 By introducing students to original research, a summer internship can provide the foundation for an honors thesis or develop an interest in pursuing a graduate degree.
 We are looking to support up to five CC (juniors preferred but it is open to all economics students) and two GS underclassmen.

-For more information regarding Prizes, see the Honors and Prizes page.
+For more information regarding Prizes including the names of recent recipients, see the Honors and Prizes page.